New Mueller Report Shock: U.S. Suspected Mysterious Joseph Mifsud Of Being Russian Agent ‘Years’ Before 2016

 — REMAIN Alliance (@RemainAlliance) June 21, 2019

-In his November 2017 interview with the Italian newspaper La Reppublica, Mifsud acknowledged that he met with Papadopoulos on three or four occasions, but claimed “the Russians didn’t ask me to meet Papadopoulos.”
+In his November 2017 interview with the Italian newspaper La Reppublica, Mifsud acknowledged that he met with Papadopoulos on three or four occasions, but claimed, “the Russians didn’t ask me to meet Papadopoulos.”

 Mifsud also denied that he discussed stolen Clinton emails possessed by Russia with Papadopoulos, in the interview.
-But after publication of the interview, Mifsud disappeared.
+But after the publication of the interview, Mifsud disappeared.

 The Post investigation found other links between Mifsud and Russia, reporting that “Mifsud visited Moscow just weeks before the U.S. presidential election,” and that after the election, in December of 2016, Mifsud “welcomed a Kremlin-linked academic to speak at Rome’s Link Campus University.”

 According to what Stephan Roh, the Swiss lawyer who claims to represent Mifsud, told The Post, the academic has been residing “mainly in Rome but moving in Europe.”
-But Roh himself has business tues to Russia, according to a report by BuzzFeed.
+But Roh himself has business ties to Russia, according to a report by BuzzFeed.
 Roh also claims that a conspiracy of western intelligence agencies framed Trump in the Russia collusion scandal, and has authored a book, The Faking of RUSSIA-GATE: The Papadopoulos Case.

 In the book, Roh claims that he was detained by Mueller, but his name does not appear in the Mueller report.
 He also told The Post that Mifsud had been interviewed by Mueller in 2019, but provided no evidence to support the claim.
 Mifsud’s name is mentioned in the Mueller report 103 times.